Jimmyh-world/Cardano_MCP/TESTING.md

 3. **Mocking**: Use Jest's mocking capabilities to isolate components
 4. **Error Cases**: Test both success and error cases
 5. **Edge Cases**: Include tests for edge cases and boundary conditions
+6. **Use Appropriate Configuration**: Select the right test configuration for your test type

 ### Example Test Structure